 Achieving nutrition-related goals requires a coordinated team effort that includes the person with diabetes.
 Because of the complexity of nutrition issues, it is recommended that a registered dietitian, knowledgeable and skilled in implementing nutrition therapy into diabetes management and education, is the team member who provides MNT.
 However, it is essential that all team members are knowledgeable about nutrition therapy and are supportive of the person with diabetes who needs to make lifestyle changes.

-MNT involves a nutrition assessment to evaluate the patient’s food intake; metabolic status, lifestyle and readiness to make changes, goal setting, dietary instruction, and evaluation.
+MNT involves a nutrition assessment to evaluate the patient’s food intake, metabolic status, lifestyle and readiness to make changes; goal setting; dietary instruction; and evaluation.
 To facilitate adherence, the plan should be individualized and take into account cultural, lifestyle, and financial considerations.
 Monitoring of glucose and A1C, lipids, blood pressure, and renal status is essential to evaluate nutrition-related outcomes.
-If goals are not met (Tables 6 and 8), changes must be made in the overall diabetes care and management plan.
+If goals are not met, changes must be made in the overall diabetes care and management plan.

-People with diabetes should receive individualized MNT as needed to achieve treatment goals, preferably provided by a registered dietitian familiar with the components of diabetes MNT.
-(B)
+People with diabetes should receive individualized MNT as needed to achieve treatment goals, preferably provided by a registered dietitian familiar with the components of diabetes MNT (19).

-ADA technical reviews on exercise in patients with diabetes have summarized the value of exercise in the diabetes management plan (30,31).
-Regular exercise has been shown to improve blood glucose control, reduce cardiovascular risk factors, contribute to weight loss, and improve well-being.
-Furthermore, regular exercise may prevent type 2 diabetes in high-risk individuals (4,5,6).
+Association technical reviews on exercise in patients with diabetes have shown the value of exercise in the diabetes management plan (23,24).
+Regular exercise has been shown to improve blood glucose control, reduce cardiovascular risk factors, contribute to weight loss and improve well-being.
+Furthermore, regular exercise may prevent type 2 diabetes in high-risk individuals.

 Before beginning a physical activity program, the patient with diabetes should have a detailed medical evaluation with appropriate diagnostic studies.
 This examination should screen for the presence of macro- and microvascular complications that may be worsened by the physical activity program (see next section regarding coronary heart disease [CHD] screening).
 Identification of areas of concern will allow the design of an individualized physical activity plan that can minimize risk to the patient.